cschreib/kmos-scripts/README.md

 ./make_stdstar.sh
 ```

 3) ... and reduce this.
-As for the calibration, either you go into each "calib-std-XX" directory and run the "reduce.sh" script, or you copy the attached "reduce_stdstar.sh" in the working directory and run it.
+As for the calibration, either you go into each "calib-std-XX" directory and run the "reduce.sh" script, or you copy the "reduce_stdstar.sh" in the working directory and run it.
 ```bash
 chmod +x reduce_stdstar.sh
 ./reduce_stdstar.sh